pantheon-systems/documentation/source/content/drupal-launch-check.md

 ## What Doesn't Launch Check Address?

-- DOM and frontend performance - browsers and aggregating tools such as [New Relic Pro](/new-relic) are in a much better position to analyze and report
+- DOM and frontend performance - browsers and aggregating tools such as [New Relic&reg; Performance Monitoring](/new-relic) are in a much better position to analyze and report
 - Usability and site experience - in part, subjective and highly individualized to the site, not really something that can be quantified
 - Aesthetics - similarly, way out of scope
 - Content - can count the quantity and size, but we leave the actual content to the stakeholders